 Keywords for this page: Board Members; School Board

 This map displays the most current boundaries of our seven school districts.
 To learn which district you reside in simply type your address (minimum of street and city) into the search box and hit enter.
 When the address is found the map will automatically zoom to the location and provide you with address information.
-By clicking on the colored portions of the map it will display information about that district.
+By clicking on the colored portions of the map it will display information about that district and board member.
+Clicking on the school icon will provide you with a complete list of all schools in that district.
 You can easily move the map in any direction you would like by clicking and holding the mouse button down and dragging in the desired direction.
 On the top left the plus sign will zoom in, and the minus sign will zoom out.

 |Wesley Bridges II||General Counsel||534-0773||51566|